Contract Information and Resources

 PEF was instrumental in the negotiation of the emergency telecommuting agreement.
 This included eliminating a provision that would have allowed management to inspect the home worksites of members who were telecommuting due to Covid-19.

-PEF obtained an extension of the dates during which the State will continue to provide its contribution to Dependent Care Advantage Accounts (DCAA).
+PEF obtained an extension of the dates during which the State will continue to provide its contribution to Dependent Care Advantage Accounts (DCAA) for 2020.

 PEF obtained an extension of the Productivity Enhancement Program (PEP), a program that allows employees to use annual or personal leave to help pay their share of health insurance premiums.
 As a result, PEP is available to employees for calendar year 2020.